ACS Award for Team Innovation

 Sponsored by Corporation Associates

-Preskorn notes that the group's work, although innovative for its time, stands in contrast to the current state of drug discovery and development in a fundamental way.
-"Things now are more marketing-driven," he says.
-"In those days, people did things for scientific reasons.
-And they turned out innovative and novel drugs."
+Manninen, 44, who is now a senior associate organic chemist with Eli Lilly & Co., says it was early in his career when he worked on the discovery of Zyvox, and he feels fortunate to have had the three other award winners as mentors: "For me, it is an honor to be included with them as a recipient of this award and very humbling at the same time, knowing that it takes far more than a few people to discover and develop a marketable drug to provide to patients in need.
+Drug discovery to help those who are suffering is the goal, but working through the science to accomplish that goal is a passion.
+I think every medicinal chemist out there has that passion or they wouldn't be doing drug discovery."

-Perhaps it is the drug that speaks most about the team's innovation.
-Zoloft, introduced in 1992, was the first enantiomerically pure SSRI drug to hit the market.
-"It was a medication that was safe, well-tolerated, and easy to optimally dose," Preskorn says.
-Its safety and efficacy, when used in combination with other drugs, helped change the approach to treating clinical depression, he says.
-"It's the class act of the SSRI group."
+Speaking for the group, Brickner says: "With the knowledge that Zyvox has now been used for over 1 million patients, many of whom were very seriously ill, it is extremely gratifying to know that our collective work with very many other colleagues has delivered a lifesaving drug to those in need.
+Without the excellent scientific insights of our colleagues, particularly those in the disciplines of biology, drug metabolism, and toxicology, this project would never have progressed beyond its early stage as a breeder project."

-The award address will be presented before the Division of Medicinal Chemistry.-Rick Mullin
+The award address will be presented before the Division of Medicinal Chemistry.

 Join the conversation